m1981/mychat/doc_interfaces.md

 - **Dependency Inversion Principle (DIP)**: Components depend on abstractions (the interface) rather than concrete implementations.
 - **React Context Pattern**: Enables dependency injection through React's context system.
 - **Type Safety**: Uses abstract classes, readonly properties, and strict typing to prevent runtime errors.

+### `ProviderClientAdapter` Interface

+A new interface that defines the contract for provider-specific client adapters.

+**Motivation:**
+- **SRP**: Separates SDK interaction from provider business logic.
+- **OCP**: New client adapters can be added without modifying existing code.
+- **ISP**: Defines only the methods needed for API communication.
+- **DIP**: Provider implementations depend on the adapter interface, not concrete implementations.
+- **Adapter Pattern**: Provides a consistent interface over different provider SDKs.
+- **Testability**: Makes it easier to mock API interactions for testing.

 ```typescript
 export abstract class AIProviderBase {